History of the Shoah Memorial

 Isaac Schneersohn © Shoah Memorial

-April 28, 1943, while France is occupied, Isaac Schneersohn, an industrialist of Russian origin, gathers in the apartment he rents on rue Bizanet in Grenoble 40 activists and leaders from different tendencies of the Jewish community in order to create an important archive fund, in the clandestinity.
+April 28, 1943, while France is occupied, Isaac Schneersohn, an industrialist of Russian origin, gathered in the apartment he rented on rue Designate and in Grenoble, 40 activists and leaders from different tendencies of the Jewish community in order to create an important archives, in the clandestinity.

-While the Jewish community of France is hunted down by the Nazi occupier supplemented by the police of the government of Vichy, the objective is to set up a structure that would gather evidence of the persecution of the Jews in order to testify and seek justice as soon as the war ends.
-Isaac Schneersohn is in fact gathering the evidence that will give birth to the international criminal justice during the Nuremberg trial a few years later.
+While the the Jewish community of France is being hunted down by the Nazi occupier, assisted by the police of Vichy government, the objective is to set up a structure that would gather evidence of the persecution of Jews in order to testify and demand justice as soon as the war is over.
+Isaac Schneersohn is actually gathering the evidence that will give rise to the international criminal justice during the Nuremberg trial a few years later.

-After this meeting in Grenoble, the founders of this archive fund, now named the Centre for Contemporary Jewish Documentation, began to gather documents, but their activity was stopped by the German invasion in September 1943 of the area until then occupied by the Italians, area in which Grenoble was located.
-Schneersohn joined the resistance in the Dordogne and established contacts with the French Resistance which later proved useful.
-While the fighting for the liberation of France has begun, Isaac Schneersohn and his team join Paris in order to save from destruction and sequestration the archival funds emanating from Vichy and the Nazi occupier.
+After this meeting in Grenoble, the founders of this archive fund, now called the Center for Contemporary Jewish Documentation, began to collect documents, but their activity was stopped by the German invasion in September 1943 of the area until then occupied by the Italians. area in which Grenoble was located.
+Schneersohn joined the resistance in the Dordogne and established contacts with the French Resistance, which later proved useful.
+While the fighting for the liberation of France has begun, Isaac Schneersohn and his team join Paris in order to save from destruction and sequestration the archival funds emanating from Vichy and the Nazi occupiers.

 Recovery of the archives of the Gestapo and Vichy

-Helped by resistance fighters and thanks to the flair of Isaac Schneersohn and Léon Poliakov in charge of the Archives Research Service, the Centre for Contemporary Jewish Documentation (CDJC) gets its hands on valuable archives in often extraordinary conditions, such as those of the CGQJ, of the German embassy in Paris, the General Staff, the General Delegation of the Vichy Government and especially those of the anti-Jewish service of the Gestapo, one of the few recovered in Europe.
+Helped by resistance fighters and thanks to the flair of Isaac Schneersohn and Léon Poliakov in charge of the Archives Research Service, the Center for Contemporary Jewish Documentation (CDJC) gets its hands on valuable archives in often incredible conditions, such as those of the CGQJ, from the German embassy in Paris, the general staff, the general delegation of the Vichy government and especially those of the anti-Jewish service of the Gestapo, one of the few recovered in Europe.

-As soon as the hostilities ended, the CDJC began to classify its archives in order to study the process that had led to the destruction of the Jews of France.
-He created his own publishing house, published his first works on internment camps (Joseph Weill, Contribution à l'histoire des camps d'internement dans l'anti-France, Paris, CDJC) and in 1946, established the first review of the history of the Shoah, le Monde Juif.
+At the end of hostilities, the CDJC undertook to classify its archives in order to study the process that had led to the destruction of the Jews of France.
+He created his own publishing house, published his first works on the internment camps (Joseph Weill, Contribution à l'histoire des camps d'internement dans l'anti-France, Paris, CDJC) and in 1946 acquired the first historical review of the Shoah, Le Monde Juif.

 The Documentation Centre and the trial of war criminals

-Parallel to this work of history and memory, the Centre de Documentation Juive Contemporaine is solicited by the French government, through Edgar Faure, in order to support the French pleading at the Nuremberg trials.
-The CDJC transports its documentation to Nuremberg and has permanent representation during international and American trials, becoming one of the official recipients of all documents then in circulation.
+In parallel with this work of history and memory, the Centre de Documentation Juive Contemporaine is requested by the French government, through Edgar Faure, to support the French pleadings at the Nuremberg trials.
+The CDJC transported its documentation to Nuremberg and was permanently represented during international and American trials, becoming one of the official recipients of all documents then in circulation.

-The activity deployed by the CDJC in Nuremberg earned it the recognition of the Attorney General Telford Taylor who authorized Léon Poliakov and Joseph Billig to draw on the archives of this first major international trial.
-This role of assistance to justice inaugurated during the Nuremberg trials continued during the trials of those responsible and accomplices of the final solution in Germany, France, and Israel where Georges Wellers, the scientific head of the CDJC is called to testify at the Eichmann trial.
+The activity deployed by the CDJC in Nuremberg earned him the recognition of the General Prosecutor Telford Taylor who authorized Léon Poliakov and Joseph Billig to draw on the archives of this first major international trial.
+This role of aid to justice inaugurated at the Nuremberg trials continued during the trials of those responsible and accomplices of the final solution in Germany, France and Israel where Georges Wellers, the scientific head of the CDJC is called to testify at the Eichmann trial.

 In the 1980s, the CDJC provided the French justice system with an archive document, the telex of Izieu, which allowed it to proceed with the indictment of Klaus Barbie, the head of the Gestapo of Lyon, for crimes against humanity.

-In 1950, Isaac Schneersohn decides to create a memorial tomb intended for the victims of the Shoah: The Memorial of the Unknown Jewish Martyr (MMJI).
-This idea first arouses the opposition of a part of the Jewish community which did not want "an institution turned towards the past".
+In 1950, Isaac Schneersohn decided to create a tombeau-Memorial intended for Victims of the Shoah: The Memorial of the Unknown Jewish Martyr (MMJI).
+This idea first aroused the opposition of a part of the Jewish community who did not want "an institution turned towards the past".

-Isaac Schneersohn then strives to found a large sponsorship committee including many personalities.
-When the head of government of the very recent State of Israel is solicited, David Ben Gourion becomes aware that the first Memorial dedicated to the Jewish victims of Nazism will see the day in Paris.
-Also very quickly, the State of Israel decides to erect its own Memorial, Yad Vashem, in Jerusalem, with whom the CDJC establishes privileged ties.
+Isaac Schneersohn then set about founding a large sponsorship committee comprising many personalities.
+When the head of government of the very recent State of Israel is asked, David Ben Gurion becomes aware that the first Memorial dedicated to the Jewish victims of Nazism will see the day in Paris.
+So very quickly, the State of Israel decides to erect its own Memorial, Yad Vashem, in Jerusalem, with whom the CDJC establishes privileged ties.
 The first stone of the Paris Memorial is laid on the May 17, 1953, on land donated by the City of Paris.
-Several countries, France, Belgium, Luxembourg and Yugoslavia contribute to the construction of the Memorial through the donation of works of art.
+Several countries, France, Belgium, Luxembourg and Yugoslavia contribute to the construction of the Memorial by donating works of art.

 The crypt of the Memorial

-The building was finally inaugurated on 30 October 1956 in the presence of 50 delegations of Jewish communities from all over the world and many political and religious personalities coming from all over Europe.
-Ashes from the extermination camps and the Warsaw ghetto were solemnly deposited on 24 February 1957 in the crypt of the Memorial by Chief Rabbi Jacob Kaplan.
+The building was finally inaugurated on 30 October 1956 in the presence of 50 delegations from Jewish communities around the world and many political and religious figures from all over Europe.
+Ashes from the extermination camps and the Warsaw Ghetto were solemnly deposited on 24 February 1957 in the crypt of the Memorial by Chief Rabbi Jacob Kaplan.

-Classified as a historical monument in 1991, the Memorial of the Unknown Jewish Martyr hosts every year the main ceremonies related to the Holocaust [Warsaw ghetto, discovery of the Auschwitz camp, Hazkarah, National Deportation Day] organized by the State or by the Jewish community.
+Classified as a historical monument in 1991, the Memorial of the Unknown Jewish Martyr hosts every year the main ceremonies related to the Shoah [Warsaw Ghetto, discovery of the Auschwitz camp, Hazkarah, National Deportation Day] organized by the state or the Jewish community.

 The inauguration of the Shoah Memorial in 2005